sagardoy/Finding-Donors-for-Charity/README.md

 ## Project: Finding Donors for CharityML

 ## Project Overview
-In this project, I  apply supervised learning techniques on data collected for the U.S. census to help a (ficticious) charity organization identify people most likely to donate to their cause.
+In this project, I  apply supervised learning techniques on data collected for the U.S. census to help a (fictitious) charity organization identify people most likely to donate to their cause.
 I first explore the data to learn how the census data is recorded.
 Next, I apply a series of transformations and preprocessing techniques to manipulate the data into a workable format.
 I then evaluate several supervised learners on the data, and consider which is best suited for the solution.
 Afterwards, I optimize the selected model and present it as your solution.

 ## Project Highlights
 This project was designed to acquaint me with the many supervised learning algorithms available in sklearn, and to also provide for a method of evaluating just how each model works and performs on a certain type of data.
 It is important in machine learning to understand exactly when and where a certain algorithm should be used, and when one should be avoided.